 1. What is Evergreen and how does it work?

-Unlike most real estate investment funds, Evergreen’s MHC (manufactured housing communities) fund operates similar to a private real estate holding company to recapitalize properties and reinvest cash flow in order to compound returns over the long term.
+Unlike most real estate investment funds, Evergreen’s MHC (manufactured housing communities) fund operates similar to a private real estate holding company to recapitalize properties and reinvest a portion of profits to compound returns over the long term.
 Evergreen investors have the option to reinvest their dividend in order to generate potential earnings on top of earnings.

 2. Who is eligible to invest with Evergreen?

 Evergreen will work with accredited investors, family offices, private wealth firms.

 Accreditation status will be verified upon commitment to an offering.
 An accredited investor is a term used by the U.S. Securities and Exchange Commission (SEC).
 In order to qualify as accredited, an investor must accomplish at least one of the following: